-Propped against the side of the whalebone vessel/container were two substantial red deer antlers placed upright, on-end.
-These were shed antlers, and were both right-sided and therefore from two different animals.
-On the opposite side of the container from the antlers, a very substantial saddle-quern had been placed snug against the base of the whalebone vessel.
+Propped against the side of the vessel were two red deer antlers placed upright, on-end.
+The shed antlers were both right-sided and therefore from two different animals.
+On the opposite side, a very substantial saddle-quern had been placed snug against the base of the whalebone vessel.

 Time of death